anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.rst

      - The Platform must implement Security life cycle management processes including the proactive update and patching of all deployed Cloud Infrastructure software.
-     - :ref:`ref_arch/openstack/chapters/chapter06: patches`
+     - :ref:`ref_arch/openstack/chapters/chapter06:patches`
    * - sec.lcm.012
      - LCM
      - The Platform must log any access privilege escalation.
-     - :ref:`ref_arch/openstack/chapters/chapter06: what to log / what not
+     - :ref:`ref_arch/openstack/chapters/chapter06:what to log / what not
        to log`

 Monitoring and Security Audit Requirements